 The Great War of 1914-18—it became the First World War only in tragic retrospect—was the seminal event of the 20th century.
 Its after-effects reverberate in our day.

 One might argue that the 20th century actually began with the war in 1914, culminating with the fall of the Berlin Wall in 1989.
+If so, then one might characterize World War I as the 75-Year War.

 The Great War and its immediate aftermath (including the flu pandemic) consumed 37 million casualties.